South Bay Plastic Surgeons

 Schedule your surgery near the end of the week, if possible.
 Most of our breast augmentation patients return to work about 5 days after the surgery.

-Follow doctor’s orders.
+Follow your doctor’s orders.
 Patients who stick to their plans tend to heal and recover the quickest.

 Move around.
 You won’t be running right off the bat, but it’s important to get up and walk around on the day of your surgery.

 The advanced surgical techniques our surgeons use help patients recover with minimal discomfort in only a few days.
 Breast augmentation is an outpatient procedure, so you’ll need someone to drive you home and stay with you for at least 24 hours.
 You are encouraged to rest in the days immediately after surgery.
 Any discomfort is manageable with prescription and over-the-counter medications.
 Our office can also arrange a pain pump for those patients who are especially susceptible to pain.
-You will have a special support bra to wear after your procedure, and we will provide instructions for taking care of your incisions, bathing, and other details.
+We will provide instructions for taking care of your incisions, bathing, and other details.

 Although each patient’s recovery experience is unique, most are comfortable returning to work and their regular activities in about 5 to 7 days.
 You should start walking as soon as you can after your procedure, and you can resume other exercise gradually over the following weeks as your incisions heal and your swelling subsides.
 Your surgeon will clear you for certain activities during follow-up appointments.
 You can also contact us at any time with questions.